-For a single-use DO sensor, users should perform a 'one-point'/'span' calibration before inoculation.
+For a reusable DO sensor, the user should perform a 'two-point' calibration before autoclaving it, and an additional 'one-point'/'span' calibration before inoculation.
 It is generally not recommended that users perform additional 'one-point'/'span' calibrations during a run.
-Users should not perform any 'two-point' calibrations, or manually enter calibration slope and intercept (m and b) values, without consulting PBS Biotech Technical Support.
+Users should not perform additional 'two-point' calibrations during a run, or manually enter calibration slope and intercept (m and b) values, without consulting PBS Biotech Technical Support.